 The Woodsmoke Reduction Program is part of California Climate Investments (CCI), a statewide program that puts billions of cap-and-trade dollars to work reducing greenhouse gas emissions, strengthening the economy and improving public health and the environment-particularly in disadvantaged communities.
 The cap-and-trade program also creates a financial incentive for industries to invest in clean technologies and develop innovative ways to reduce pollution.
 CCI projects include affordable housing, renewable energy, public transportation, zero-emission vehicles, environmental restoration, more sustainable agriculture, recycling and much more.
 Statute establishes investment minimums for disadvantaged and low-income communities and low-income households.
-For more information, visit California Climate Investments.
+For more information, visit California Climate Investments.1

-Senate Bill 563 establishes the Woodsmoke Reduction Program (Program) to be administered by the California Air Resources Board (CARB) to promote the voluntary replacement of old wood-burning stoves with cleaner and more efficient alternatives.
-The bill also authorizes money from the Greenhouse Gas Reduction Fund (GGRF) to be allocated for incentives offered as part of the Program.
-The State Legislature committed \$5,000,000 in fiscal year 2016-2017 and \$3,000,000 in fiscal year 2018-2019 to CARB to incentivize replacement of old, uncertified wood-burning devices with cleaner options.
-The Program, administered by CARB, is being implemented by the California Air Pollution Control Officers Association (CAPCOA) in coordination with local air pollution control districts or air quality management districts (Districts).
-CAPCOA will determine how much funding will be available to each District participating in the Program.
+Senate Bill 5632 established the Woodsmoke Reduction Program (Program) to be administered by the California Air Resources Board (CARB) to promote the voluntary replacement of old wood-burning stoves with cleaner and more efficient home heating alternatives.
+The legislation also authorizes money from the Greenhouse Gas Reduction Fund (GGRF) to be appropriated for incentives offered as part of the Program.
+State Budgets appropriate \$5,000,000 in fiscal year (FY) 2016-2017,3 \$3,000,000 in FY 2018-2019,4 and \$5,000,000 in FY 2021-20225 to CARB to incentivize replacement of old, uncertified woodburning devices with cleaner options.
+The Program, administered by CARB, is implemented by the California Air Pollution Control Officers Association (CAPCOA) in coordination with local air pollution control districts or air quality management districts (Districts).
+CAPCOA determines how much funding will be available to each District participating in the Program.
 The Program implemented in each participating District is considered a Project while an individual woodstove replacement is called a change-out.
 CARB developed Program Guidelines (Guidelines) to help CAPCOA and Districts set up Projects that meet the State's statutory requirements and policy objectives for appropriations from GGRF.
-The first set of Guidelines, addressing the 2016-2017 appropriation, were published on September 9, 2017.5 The current Guidelines address the 2018-2019 appropriation.
-The Program is designed to help households replace an uncertified wood stove or wood insert, or a fireplace used as a primary source of heat with a cleaner burning and more efficient device.
-The replacement devices emit less greenhouse gases (GHG) and other air pollutants; they also are less likely to start fires than old stoves that may have been improperly installed.
-The Program will offer incentives towards the purchase and installation of the qualifying device.
-California residents using uncertified wood stoves or wood inserts, manufactured before July 1, 1988, or fireplaces as a primary heat source in Districts awarded Program funds
+The first Guidelines, addressing the 2016-2017 appropriation, were published on September 9, 2017,6 the second update, addressing the 2018-2019 appropriation, on May 21, 2019, and the current Guidelines address the 2021-2022 appropriation.
+The Program is designed to help households replace an uncertified wood stove or wood insert, or a fireplace used as a

-&lt;sup>1 https://ww2.arb.ca.gov/our-work/programs/california-climate-investments
+1 https://ww2.arb.ca.gov/our-work/programs/california-climate-investments

-&lt;sup>2 Lara, Chapter 671, Statues of 2017.
+2 Lara, Chapter 671, Statues of 2017, adding Health and Safety Code sec.
+39733.

-&lt;sup>3 Assembly Bill (AB) 1613, Committee on Budget, Chapter 370, Budget Act of 2016, Item 3900-101-3228, Section 10, Provision 4.
+3 Assembly Bill (AB) 1613, Committee on Budget, Chapter 370, Budget Act of 2016, Item 3900-101-3228, Section 10, Provision 4.

-&lt;sup>4 Senate Bill (SB) 856, Committee on Budget, Chapter 30, Budget Act of 2018, Item 3900-101-3228, Section 36.
-Provision 2.
+4 Senate Bill (SB) 856, Committee on Budget, Chapter 30, Budget Act of 2018, Item 3900-101-3228, Section 36, Provision 2.